skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 at the general and his men.
 They are all knocked back a step and slightly stunned.
 The others surround the general and unleash their weapons on him.
-Thordek, seeing that the general is surrounded, leaps over to the the row of soldiers and attacks the one in the middle.
+Thordek, seeing that the general is surrounded, leaps over to the row of soldiers and attacks the one in the middle.
 He lets out a battle-cry and swings his mighty hammer.
 Perhaps his palms are sweaty, or perhaps the weight of the new hammer is unfamiliar to him.
 At any rate, he loses his balance and his grip on the handle, and